 Jump to:Page Content

 Policymakers frequently favor energy-efficiency improvements as a near-term means of carbon emissions abatement.
-Reports of the Intergovernmental Panel on Climate Change (IPCC) have long stressed the importance of energy efficiency in any climate change mitigation strategy (Edenhofer et al. 2011), and the head of the UN Climate Change Secretariat recently hailed energy efficiency as "the most promising means to reduce greenhouse gases in the short term” (Doyle 2007).
+Reports of the Intergovernmental Panel on Climate Change (IPCC) have long stressed the importance of energy efficiency in any climate change mitigation strategy, and the head of the UN Climate Change Secretariat has hailed energy efficiency as "the most promising means to reduce greenhouse gases in the short term.”
 This favored position is based on the poorly tested idea that energy-efficiency investments are a low-cost or even no-cost form of abatement, as energy savings make such investments profitable for firms.

 In the energy audit intervention, half of a total sample of interested factories received energy audits, during which auditors suggested investments to improve the efficiency of energy use and prioritize such investments by their expected economic return.
 This tests the pervasive hypothesis that two types of informational market failures prevent the adoption of efficient technology: 1) asymmetric information between firms and service providers may deter adoption of efficient technologies, and 2) information about efficiency may be undersupplied in the market because it is a public good.
 The energy audit intervention overcomes these obstacles by providing information about energy efficiency, specific to each plant and free of cost.

-In the energy manager intervention, half of a sample of audited plants were randomly chosen to receive energy managers, skilled engineers who stayed on in the plant part-time for approximately three months to implement audit recommendations.
+In the energy manager intervention, half of the sample of audited plants was randomly chosen to receive energy managers – skilled engineers – who stayed on in the plant part-time for approximately three months to implement audit recommendations.
 These energy managers liaised with service providers, oversaw equipment installation, and trained plant staff on new technology.
 This tests the relation between skilled labor and technology adoption.
 If plants are skill-constrained, then those provided energy managers should adopt a broader set of technologies and save more energy than those provided audits alone.

-In the coming months, the research team will complete the energy-efficiency endline survey.
+The research team has completed the energy-efficiency endline survey and has now started working on analyzing the data.
 Study results will indicate what government policies might cost-effectively promote energy efficiency.
 The Initiative supports, in part, staff time devoted to survey design and management, analysis of survey data and dissemination of results.
 The dissemination process will focus on informing the policies of the Gujarat Energy Development Agency (GEDA) and the Bureau of Energy Efficiency (BEE), the agencies responsible for promoting energy efficiency at the state and national levels, respectively.
 The Bureau of Energy Efficiency has run large audit programs across India but not measured their effects, so this trial will be immediately relevant for national policy.